krutisfood/retro-touch-type/Readme.md

 A HTML5 + JS reproduction of a game I used to learn to touch type on an x086 in the mid 80s.

-Dedicated to my beautiful kids Kayla, Taj & Felix!
+Dedicated to my beautiful kids Kayla, Taj & Felix.

+_Note:_ Tested working in Firefox, Google Chrome.
+NOT working in Safari or IE 11.

 # Play